hrmsk66/terraformify/README.md

 go install github.com/hrmsk66/terraformify@latest
 ```

+Or download the prebuild binary from [the latest release](https://github.com/hrmsk66/terraformify/releases/latest).

 ## Configuration

 terraformify requires read permissions to the target Fastly resource.
 Choose one of the following options to give terraformify access to your API token:

 - Include the token explicitly on each command you run using the `--api-key` or `-k` flags.
 - Set a `FASTLY_API_KEY` environment variable.

 ## Usage